sdbuchanan/HtB-Writeups-Retired/networked/networked.md

 ?>
 ```
 So how can we leverage this to execute a command?
 That is a great question.
-I really struggled understanding how this code was improperly written so I called in some backup - a close friend of mine who is much better at this than I am helped me understand.
-There was also a lib.php that I had not really looked at, but the above php references a few functions that are located in the lib.php file:
+I really struggled understanding how this code was poorly written so I called in some backup - a close friend of mine who is much better at this than I am helped me understand.
+There was also a `lib.php` that I had not really looked at, but the above php references a few functions that are located in the `lib.php` file:

 ```php
 function getnameCheck($filename) {